-I recently contributed a chapter to a new book on the extraordinary music of Simon Holt which was published by Boydell in September 2017.
-My chapter is on the piano music.
-The first complete performance of Simon’s Migas will take place in a specially programmed recital later in the year.
+A new book on the extraordinary music of Simon Holt was published by Boydell in September 2017.
+I contributed a chapter on the piano music.
+The first complete performance of Simon’s Migas will take place later in the year.
 I performed several pieces from the collection (including the first performance of Pink sugar skull) in a seminar at the Royal College of Music in their Music and Ideas series last October.
-I worked with the fabulous Scottish contemporary group Red Note for a concert in the Huddersfield Festival in November.

 My transcription of the Pieces de clavecin en concerts is included on my recording: Rameau The Complete Keyboard Music, on Toccata Classics (TOCC0050,0051,0052 – BBC Music Magazine 5 stars).
 The transcriptions follow the suggestions of Rameau in 1741, who transcribed only 4 of the pieces himself.
 The subject is explored in an article I have written for a special edition of Early Music : Jean-Phillipe Rameau and his world (November 2016).